kocherlab/pipemake/docs/filetypes.rst

 Pipeline configuration files
 ****************************

-Pipemake uses YAML-formatted files to define **Pipelines**.
+pipemake uses YAML-formatted files to define **Pipelines**.
 These files are used to define the following aspects of a pipeline:

 * The **Pipeline** name, description, and version
 * Command-line arguments (input files, configurable terms, pipeline parameters, etc.)